adsd-digital/pre-ingest-workflow/README.md

-In this repository the Archive of Social Democracy of the Friedrich-Ebert-Stiftung publishes scripts used in its workflow for preparing folders for appraisal and ingest into to digital preservation system.
+In this repository the Archive of Social Democracy of the Friedrich-Ebert-Stiftung publishes scripts used in its workflow for preparing folders for appraisal and ingest into a digital preservation system.
 The script collection will hopefully grow over time.
 The scripts are everyday tools, created for a specific use case and only tested in this environment (currently Ubuntu 22.04).